qaein/Chess/README.md

 'q' = queen
 'k' = king

-as an example, the row A1 to A8 is: wr, wn, wb, wk, wq, wb, wn, wr
+as an example, the row A1 to H1 is: wr, wn, wb, wk, wq, wb, wn, wr

-The board is laid out so that the top left corner square (A1) is white, the top row is row A, the bottom row is row H, the left column is column 1, the right column is column 8.
+The board is laid out so that the top left corner square (A1) is white, the top row is row 1, the bottom row is row 8, the left column is column A, the right column is column H.

 board Functions:
   bool board.move([present_loc],[new_loc])